 Citizenship Class Assistants: Assist students with preparation for the naturalization interview and citizenship test.
 Main Office: Mondays or Wednesdays, 11 AM – 2 PM; Tuesdays, 12 PM – 3 PM; Saturdays, 9 AM – 12 PM.
 SeaTac Office: Fridays, 9:30 AM – 12:30 PM.

-- Early Childhood Education Program Assistants: Provide care and learning experiences to 1 to 6-year-olds.
+- Early Learning Center Program Assistants: Provide care and learning experiences to 1 to 6-year-olds.
 Main Office and Beacon Hill: Weekdays, 9 AM – 5 PM.

 - Childcare Training Assistants: Help students prepare for careers as childcare providers.
 Kent Office: Mondays and Wednesday, 1 PM – 4 PM.

-- Job Readiness Assistants: Help adults learn about, prepare for, and apply to jobs.
+- Job Readiness Training Assistants: Help adults learn about, prepare for, and apply to jobs.
 SeaTac Office: Fridays, 9 AM – 12 PM.

 - Fundraising/Special Event Assistants: Help out with fundraising events or special events like International Women’s Day and Legislative Day.